Advanced-Computer-Lab-2022/MangaDB/README.md

 <img src = "./Screenshots/courseDetails2.jpg">

--This is the second part of the course detailts page where the users can monitor the reviews or write a review about the course if they are registered in that course.
+- This is the second part of the course detailts page where the users can monitor the reviews or write a review about the course if they are registered in that course.

 <img src = "./Screenshots/courseView1.jpg">